 Spring Racing Carnival

 With the Spring Racing Carnival well on its way, it's good to have a few key outfit formulae in your style arsenal.
-For the more casual race days (Stakes (blog link) and Caulfield(blog link)), try a khaki or cream two piece cotton or linen suit with a matching tie and a patterned shirt, teamed with a pair of sleek brown double monks.
+For the more casual race days such as Stakes and Caulfield, try a khaki or cream two piece cotton or linen suit with a matching tie and a patterned shirt, teamed with a pair of sleek brown double monks.
 Add a silk pocket square for extra style points.
 On more formal days (Derby Day, Melbourne Cup), pair black double monk straps with a black suit with a contrast vest, or try a beige three piece suit with brown double monk straps.